 Donegal Catch Irish caught Whiting, Green Isle corn and bacon chowder

-Enjoy a comforting bowl of creamy whiting, corn and bacon chowder to warm up this winter, perfect for lunch or dinner with some crusty toasted sourdough.
-A member of the cod family whiting has a firm, lean texture, delicately flavoured and low in saturated fat.
-We are engaging in Bord Iascaigh Mhara (BIM) backed Fishery Improvement Projects for Irish whiting.
+Enjoy a comforting bowl of creamy haddock, corn and bacon chowder to warm up this winter, perfect for lunch or dinner with some crusty toasted sourdough.
+We source 100% of our Haddock from co ops and fishing boats who are members of the Fishery Improvement Project.
+Donegal Catch are a key stakeholder in the Bord Iascaigh Mhara (BIM) backed Fishery Improvement Project (FIP), which focuses on improving the sustainability of Irish fisheries.

 Print Recipe